 What Happens When a Church’s First Email Gets It Wrong

-A few years ago, I was hired to come do a “secret shopper” audit for a church.
-The goal was to get an inside look at the first time guest experience and provide feedback.
+I was hired to do a “secret shopper” audit for a church.
+The goal was to get an inside look at the first-time guest experience and provide feedback.

-I filled out the digital connect card and was curious on how I was going to be followed up with.
-Typically, churches either don’t follow up at all, or they push them to the Next Steps classes.
+I filled out the digital connect card and was curious about how I would be followed up with.
+Typically, churches either don’t follow up at all or push them to the Next Steps classes.
 However, this time I was funneled into their all-church newsletter.
-The church happened to be in the middle of a capital campaign.
+The church was in the middle of a capital campaign.
 So the first email after my visit?
-A request to commit to their five-year giving initiative.
+A request to commit to their two-year giving initiative.

 To add insult to injury, there was no unsubscribe button.